Cactoidal/Time-Crystal/godot/README.md

 Above is the extraction of some raw hand values from an oracle-committed hash.
 Next step will be making this all a bit prettier.

+___

+Now that the sequence is working, I have time again to think about the gameplay mechanics.
+Presently the game is not very strategic, as players just trade moves back and forth.
+The fog-of-war about the other player's hand doesn't greatly affect decision-making.

+I'm considering a switch to a commit-reveal turn scheme.
+Here the players would commit their move as a hash, and once both players have committed, prove their hash by supplying the value.
+Ideally (with honest players) this exchange should take less than 90 seconds for a turn, which I don't believe would be any slower than the current back-and-forth design.

+On the front end, the player would just commit their move, and once the opponent has also committed, the game will automatically send the reveal transaction.
+Visually, this would appear as if both players are executing their move simultaneously; on-chain, it will be impossible for someone to guess their opponent's pending move.

+We now have two sources of secrecy: a player won't know what is in their opponent's hand, and they won't know what move they'll be facing each turn.
+To make this even more interesting, cards can now have a resource cost, creating a gameplay triangle:

+* Offensive cards
+* Defensive cards
+* Resource cards

+Players might try to play cautiously, but their opponents might punish that with greedy gameplay, building resources to play powerful cards later on.
+Or, a greedy resource player could get punished by an aggressive player, who favors cheap attacking cards.
+But an overly aggressive player would be shut down by a patient defensive player.

+During the actual gameplay, all of this would be tracked by Godot in a kind of off-chain "phantom state", because on-chain the players are just committing hashes and concatenating their "action string" whenever they reveal.
+The contract only validates that 1) the hash of the revealed move matches the hash of the commit, and 2) the revealed move is a string with a valid mapping in the cards array.

+Only at the end of the game do the two "action strings" go to Chainlink Automation, which evaluates them with some on-chain logic, checking that the winner's card were actually in their hand, and that they did enough damage to reduce their opponent's HP to zero.
+This efficiency is entirely dependent on the Log Trigger and secure forwarder.